UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 }
 ```

+Future versions of this crate may add more features to 'constants in map keys'.

 #### Specs: `#specs`

 When designing a widget, it is useful to have a base implementation and styling, and then to customize it as needed.
 To support this we have the `#specs` section.
 Specifications (specs) are parameterized JSON data that can be pasted into commands or scene trees.
 Overriding a spec is a simple as redefining some of its parameters.